mdn/content/files/en-us/web/api/gamepadhapticactuator/index.md

 ## Instance properties

 - {{domxref("GamepadHapticActuator.type")}} {{ReadOnlyInline}}
-  - : Returns an enum representing the type of the haptic hardware.
+  - : Returns an enumerated value representing the type of the haptic hardware.
+- {{domxref("GamepadHapticActuator.effects")}} {{ReadOnlyInline}}
+  - : Returns an array of enumerated values representing the different haptic effects that the actuator supports.

 ## Instance methods